All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing & Administration

 Tirzepatide is administered weekly via subcutaneous injection.
 Starting dose is 2.5mg weekly for 4 weeks, then escalated to 5mg, 7.5mg, 10mg, or 15mg based on tolerance and response.
-The gradual titration minimizes gastrointestinal side effects while optimizing metabolic benefits.
+The gradual titration minimizes gastrointestinal side effects while improving metabolic benefits.

 Cost Range